delicyus/wordpress-internationalisation-plugin/README.md

             web by delicyus.com

-# Mailchimp API Wordpress plugin #
+# Wordpress internationalisation plugin #

 > A wordpress allowing to translate posts, wordings, categories and menus.